ThinkR-open/isc-proposal/proposal_neo4j.md

 We will also update the API endpoints used in the package to be consistent with the new version of Neo4J.

-A first draft of the package can be found on
+A first proof of concept of the package can be found on
 <https://github.com/neo4j-rstats/neo4r>.

 ### Extending R for Neo4J